-Exclusive: Ryanair marketing chief Jacobs to leave in April
+Exclusive: Ryanair marketing chief Kenny Jacobs to leave company

 Chief executive Michael O’Leary said in an emailed statement that Ryanair’s digital presence and customer service had been transformed under Jacobs over the past six years.

+Over the period, Ryanair has boosted the proportion of its revenue earned from optional extras such as assigned seating and additional baggage from just over 20% to just over 30%.

-“He has championed many of the successful customer service improvements we have launched in recent years, which has underpinned our successful growth and evolution,” O’Leary said.
+“Kenny was the author of the successful ‘Always Getting Better’ brand six years ago when he first joined, and he has championed many of the successful customer service improvements we have launched in recent years, which has underpinned our successful growth and evolution,” O’Leary said.

 The move comes as Ryanair shifts to a group structure, appointing chief executives to lead several smaller subsidiaries, with each reporting to O’Leary as group chief executive.